 This activity is intended for health care providers and behavioral health professionals, who counsel patients toward full cessation of tobacco and nicotine products.

-By way of a generous donation to the Certified Tobacco Treatment Training Program from Mr. Ellis J. Williamson, a World War II Veteran and retired member of the Army Air Corps hailing from Gallatin, Texas (Cherokee County), scholarships will be available for the 2021 and 2022 trainings.
-To qualify, participants must provide tobacco and nicotine cessation services at either a U.S. Veterans Affairs Hospital/Medical Center in Texas or a Federally Qualified Health Center in the Northeast Texas region.
-To learn more information or inquire about eligibility for the scholarship, email CTTS@mdanderson.org.
+By way of a generous donation to the Certified Tobacco Treatment Training Program from Mr. Ellis J. Williamson, a World War II Veteran and retired member of the Army Air Corps hailing from Gallatin, Texas (Cherokee County), scholarships will be available for the 2023 trainings.
+To qualify, participants must provide tobacco and nicotine cessation services at a U.S. Veterans Affairs Hospital/Medical Center.
+To learn more information or inquire about eligibility for the scholarship, email email@example.com.

 MD Anderson’s Certified Tobacco Training Program is an intensive, five-day course focused on the skills needed to effectively deliver tobacco cessation treatment in both a clinic and community setting.
 Faculty and presenters are MD Anderson physicians, psychologists, counseling, education staff and other MD Anderson professionals.